Ok folks, I’m going to keep this short and sweet! Let’s cut to the important facts.

 - They offer great, in viewfinder, histograms, exposure warning and focus peaking.

-- Lousy lens selection.
-Your old Nikon DSLR glass won’t fit the Z series camera without using an adapter that adds 1 inch to the lens length.
+- Improving lens selection.
+As I mentioned, your old Nikon DSLR glass is not nearly as sharp as new mirrorless lenses and won’t fit the Z series camera without using an adapter that adds 1 inch to the lens length.
 So much for a smaller camera.
-The only zoom lenses that are currently offered to work directly on the Z series camera are a 14-30mm and 24-70mm.
+The selection of Nikon mirrorless glass is somewhat limited at the moment but rapidly expanding.
+Some of these lenses are great, some are lacking in IQ.
+Ergo, lens selection requires careful study (buyer beware).
+Nikon currently refuses to work with third-party lens manufacturers on mirrorless options.
+It’s a Nikon lens or nothing.

 Canon’s mirrorless R series option

-- Same histogram, exposure warning, and focus peaking as Nikon.
+- The new R5 (45 MP) and R6 (20MP) offer the same histogram, exposure warning, and focus peaking as Nikon.

 - The company has a 7-year head start on mirrorless technology over Nikon/Canon.

 - Great lens selection and quality.
-Sony lenses are shorter than Nikon/Canon DSLR lenses, generally lighter and have better sharpness edge to edge (see DXO testing scores below).
-They also are the only manufacturer to offer a programmable lens button that allows side button focusing, a game-changer for sports or bird shooters.
+Unlike Nikon & Canon Sony lens also offer a programmable lens button that allows side button focusing, a game-changer for sports or bird shooters.
 Ergo, use your left hand to focus on moving objects, use your right to depress the shutter.
 Improved my hit ratio 100%.

 - Manual focus option that allows 3/1 magnification of center spot to quickly achieve critical focus.
 Great tool for focus stacking.